 It is on this day that processions where the idols of Jagannath's chariot sell like real hot cakes on this day.
 Children adorn their chariots with flowers.
 In the chariots, they keep the clay images of Jagannath, his brother Balaram and sister Subhadra.
 Rathayatra is celebrated to mark the beginning of harvest season.
 It is owing to this fact that it is considered a very auspicious time.
 This festivity is of prime importance in villages and towns.

-The vivid, colourful & vibrant exposition of traditional performing arts such as Animal Dance, Dancing Kirtan Mandalis & performing conch blowers from Orissa will lead the chariot of the Lords from the Sri Jagannath temple at Kidderpore to Central park at Salt Lake, After Chhera Pahara at Central park, again the chariot of the lords, the RATH, will be pulled by umpteen number of devotees with HARINAM on their lips, and led by the performing artists to Swabhumi, where the deities will be enthroned for the next 9 days.
+The vivid, colourful & vibrant exposition of traditional performing arts such as Animal Dance, Dancing Kirtan Mandalis & performing conch blowers from Odissa will lead the chariot of the Lords from the Sri Jagannath temple at Kidderpore to the destination .
+After Chhera Pahara, again the chariot of the lords, the RATH, will be pulled by umpteen number of devotees with HARINAM on their lips, where the deities will be enthroned for the next 9 days.